mmarkdown/mmark/Syntax.md

 The difference between the two is:

 * `%%%`: block is assumed to be encoded in TOML and *parsed*.
-* `---`: block is not parsed just outputted as-is again (for markdown output), all other formats ignore the contents.
+* `---`: block is not parsed just outputted as-is again.

 #### Elements of the Title Block